felipemendes/wp_api/README.md

 ## GraphQL Endpoint

-Used [wp-graphql](https://github.com/wp-graphql/wp-graphql) plugin that provide a GraphQL endpoint at `http://localhost:8081/graphql`.
+Use [wp-graphql](https://github.com/wp-graphql/wp-graphql) plugin that provide a GraphQL endpoint at `http://localhost:8081/graphql`.
 The plugin must be installed and pretty permalinks enabled.

 ![GraphQL](/screenshots/graphql.png "GraphQL")